- Latin America

 Single rooms are possible on request and there is a single supplement payable.

 Lunchtime is a leisurely and social affair with simple home cooked Spanish dishes such as Paella or Tortilla offered, followed by a siesta in the sunshine.
-As is the Spanish way, you dine late each evening at c.
-9pm and you have a choice from different dishes and courses of local Spanish recipes, to dine upon whilst at your guesthouse accommodation.
+As is the Spanish way dinner is late at c.
+9pm with a selection of different Spanish dishes.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|